Metaverse for Remote Collaboration

 How to make a high-load web application stable and shift to a new paradigm of remote collaboration.

-The Visartech team had the challenge of developing a whole new idea from scratch.
-When we initially started the metaverse project development, we didn’t even know if it would be possible to implement all the client’s requirements in the original form.
-After the initial research and analysis, we’ve started with the minimum viable product development.
+The Visartech team had the challenge of developing a new metaverse solution from scratch.
+When we initially started the metaverse project development, we didn’t even know if it would be possible to implement all the requirements previously set.
+But the iterative development helped us to get the first version of the software solution.

-The prototype was not overloaded with multiplayer.
+Initially, the metaverse was not overloaded with multiplayer.
 The avatar moved along the flat surface.
-The whole product was created with simplicity in mind just to be able to test the viability of the metaverse idea.
+The whole software solution was created with simplicity in mind just to be able to test its viability.

 At first, the deployment was manual and conducted once a week.